carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 You should see the dialog happen, and the car is removed from your inventory.

 **Congratulations!
-You've get to the end of this introductory guide!**
+You've got to the end of this introductory guide!**

 ## Conclusions